-The Small Industrial Order does not change zoning or land use designation and will not alter the economics of farmland conversion to other uses.
-Industrial wastewater systems are often constructed or expanded to address an industrial need, occurring in areas that are already designated for industrial uses.
-In addition, conversion of farmland to other uses would be a necessary precursor to industrial development and associated wastewater system construction.
-Prior to conversion of farmland to other uses, entitlements would be required by local land use authorities and a project specific CEQA evaluation may be performed, which would include any new or expanding wastewater systems seeking coverage under the Small Industrial Order.
-It is not reasonably foreseeable that the Small Industrial Order would lead to a change in number of industrial building construction or expansion that would require the conversion of farmland.
+The Limited Domestic Order does not change zoning or land use designation and will not alter the economics of farmland conversion to other uses.
+Domestic wastewater systems are often constructed or expanded to address a population need, occurring in areas that are already designated for residential uses.
+It is not reasonably foreseeable that the Limited Domestic Order would lead to a change in number of housing construction or expansion that would require the conversion of farmland.

+In addition, conversion of farmland to other uses would be a necessary precursor to residential development and associated wastewater system construction.
+Prior to conversion of farmland to other uses, entitlements would be required by local land use authorities and a project specific CEQA evaluation would be performed, which would include any new or expanding wastewater systems seeking coverage under the Limited Domestic Order.
+The issue of farmland conversion will be evaluated on a site-specific basis as these projects are identified.

-The potential impacts of the Small Industrial Order on such farmland are considered less than significant.
+The potential impacts of the Limited Domestic Order on such farmland are considered less than significant.